ImperialCollegeLondon/ReCoDE-DeepLearning-Best-Practices/README.md

 By exploring these notebooks and tutorials, you will gain a solid foundation in these libraries, which are integral to the project's development.

 ## Steps When Starting a New Project

+For a concise version of this tutorial, please refer to the [QuickStart.md](learning/QuickStart.md) file.

 ### **1. Create a New Project Based on the Template**:
 Start by using the template available at [Minimal Lightning Hydra Template](https://github.com/antonibigata/minimal-lightning-hydra-template).
 To create a new project from this template: